CEI-lab/ece3400-2017/docs/Teamwork/Team_Contract.md

 4. Expected level of commitment to team decisions and tasks:

+5. How should a team member catch up if they have to miss a meeting:

 _Consequences for Failing to Follow Procedures and Fulfill Expectations_

-1. Describe, as a group, you would handle infractions of any of the obligations of this team contract:
+1. Describe how, as a group, you would handle individuals who do not live up to this contract:

-2. Describe what your team will do if the infractions continue:
+2. Describe what your team will do if these infractions continue:

-### Team Leadership ###
+### Team Leadership

 Every person on the team will have to take the role as a leader for at least two weeks.
-The role of the leader will be to organize meetings and make sure that everything is submitted in a timely manner.
+The role of the leader will be to organize meetings and make sure that everything is submitted in a timely manner. [./Here](Leadership.md) are some hints on what the leader should do.
 Please note here who will be responsible when:

 Aug 28th - Sep 15th (Lab 1, work on lab 2):